Cape Hurd - Alvar Bay

 One of the parcels acquired as part of this project was a site that was planned for development.
 As a result of this, there is a cabin, driveway and a few other buildings on the land.
 EBC offers a life lease to people interested in sharing the cabin, on this 350-acre reserve.

 You may access the property at the point specified in the Cape Hurd Reserves Nature Trail.
 There is an unopened road allowance on the south side of the property.
 There is a gate to prevent motorized vehicle access, but walking in is acceptable.
-If you follow this road allowance, you will end up on the shore where you can continue to to walk north along the shoreline for several kilometres.
-Eventually, you will come to the parcel with the cabin.
-We ask that you loop around at this point in order to provide privacy to those who have leased the cabin.
+If you follow this road allowance, you will end up on the shore where you can continue to walk along the shoreline.